 1) Training in Action : Workers who choose to fight to recover their stolen wages must lead the effort with support from experienced leaders of Workers’ Dignity.
 WD will introduce options for successfully recovering wages that include most of the following: letters to employers, meetings, vigils, media engagement, legal strategies and public education.
 The worker is trained to implement each of these activities and to then train the next group of workers who come to fight a wage theft claim.

 2) Community Organizing Schools: We are in the process of developing and implementing our own Freedom Schools (Escuelas de Libertad) specifically geared toward our members and leaders.
-This school consists of 20 hours of training in the nuts and bolts of community organizing and history of social justice movements, and will occur Fall of 2012 and in Spring 2013.
+This school consists of 20 hours of training in the nuts and bolts of community organizing and history of social justice movements, and it was most recently held in summer of 2013.
 The goal is to ensure that our membership and leadership have an opportunity for intensive training at least once a year.

 3) Solidarity Efforts: Our leadership team has traveled to trainings together in Chicago, Atlanta, Memphis, and Tampa to witness firsthand the organizational models and campaigns of sister organizations to help learn what can be successful in Tennessee.
 To date, our leaders have participated in dozens of events in Nashville through our global solidarity work and worker-centered dialogues with organizers, peasant union leaders, and community union leaders around the Americas.

-4) Formal Positions within Organization: Workers who have worked on a campaign (often their own), and invested increased time and energy on projects may be invited onto the Steering Committee.
+4) Formal Positions within Organization: Workers who have worked on a campaign (often their own), and invested increased time and energy on projects may be elected by the membership onto the Steering Committee.
 Being responsible for running an organization provides experience in group facilitation and decision making, finances, long-term planning and much more.

-Additionally, allies (not currently low-wage workers), are also provided with opportunities to lead through engaging their existing communities to support WD.
+Additionally, allies (those who are not currently low-wage workers), are also provided with opportunities to lead through engaging their existing communities to support WD.
 For example, many allies have engaged their congregation, community group, or neighborhood to learn more and participate in activities at WD.